Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and

 The propagation of the collimation and internal shocks in the jet can accelerate protons to very high energies through the diffusive shock acceleration mechanism, also known as first-order Fermi acceleration (e.g., \citealt{Bell1978acceleration}; \citealt{BlandfordOstriker1978acceleration}).
-The protons repeatedly cross the front of the shock due to scattering caused by magnetic fields irregularities.
+The protons repeatedly cross the front of the shock due to scattering caused by magnetic field irregularities.
 Since the typical timescale for this scattering is much shorter than the timescales for particle collisions in the shock, i.e, the shocks can be regarded as collisionless, the protons can gain energy at the expense of the difference in the kinetic energy between the two sides of the shock.
-Moreover, \cite{GrichenerSoker2021neutrinos} showed that for the typical luminosities of jets launched inside the CE, the upstream shock is optically thin to electron scattering and to pair production, preventing declaration of the accelerated protons by interactions with lower energy electrons that can be produced through these processes \footnote{\cite{Guarinietal2023neutrinos} study particle acceleration in magnetically driven jets and concludes that if these jets are halted in an extended envelope no efficient particle acceleration can occur at the collimation shocks due to high optical depths, but they do not rule out particle acceleration in internal shocks formed in an hydrodynamical jets chocked in an extended envelope. }.
+Moreover, \cite{GrichenerSoker2021neutrinos} showed that for the typical luminosities of jets launched inside the CE, the unshocked medium ahead of the shock, known as the upstream of the shock, is optically thin to electron scattering and to pair production, preventing deceleration of the accelerated protons by interactions with lower energy electrons that can be produced through these processes \footnote{\cite{Guarinietal2023neutrinos} study particle acceleration in magnetically driven jets and concludes that if these jets are halted in an extended envelope no efficient particle acceleration can occur at the collimation shocks due to high optical depths, but they do not rule out particle acceleration in internal shocks formed in an hydrodynamical jets choked in an extended envelope. }.
 Jets produced during the merger itself, however, are much more luminous, and therefore their shocks would be mediated by radiation, preventing efficient acceleration of protons and emission of very energetic neutrinos.